-The Parks & Recreation Committee was originally formed on July 8, 1996 by the Village Council.
+The Village Council originally formed the Parks & Recreation Committee on July 8, 1996.
 The committee serves as the advisory committee to the Village Council regarding parks and recreation facilities.
-They also advise the Village Council on budget recommendations for the uses of the parks
+They also advise the Village Council on budget recommendations for the uses of the parks & recreation impact fees.

-& recreation impact fees.
 This Committee was instrumental in the construction of the John Ramming Educational Trail, the gazebo located at the hiker parking lot, the amphitheater at the bottom of lift #1, the stage at the Bavarian, and the Visitors' Information Center at the Guard Shack.
 They are currently working on several projects, including a hiking/biking trail between the Village core and the Amizette area and a permanent picnic/play area.